preslavmihaylov/todocheck/README.md

 In order to integrate todocheck with your redmine server, you'll need to enable the server's rest API and, optionally, enable authentication - [See Docs](https://www.redmine.org/projects/redmine/wiki/rest_api#Authentication).

 ## [YouTrack](https://www.jetbrains.com/youtrack/)
-To integrate with a pivotal tracker project, specify the origin of your project and the `YOUTRACK` issue tracker in your `.todocheck.yaml` configuration.
+To integrate with a youtrack project, specify the origin of your project and the `YOUTRACK` issue tracker in your `.todocheck.yaml` configuration.
 You should also specify the `apitoken` as an auth type.

 For YouTrack [InCloud](https://www.jetbrains.com/help/youtrack/incloud/YouTrack-InCloud.html):